 2. Health Benefits

 The number one reason most people resort to raising their own produce is that they want to eat healthier.
 Aquaponics do not use chemicals or fertilizers to grow plants, so you can be confident that your plants are organic because you know what went into growing them.
-Knowing that your produce is healthy for you and your family will give you great personal satisfaction.
+Knowing that your product is healthy for you and your family will give you great personal satisfaction.

 3. Environmental Benefits

 Besides the efficient use of water, aquaponics offers environmental benefits.
-Aquaponics do not need large areas of agricultural land, so the negative impacts on soil are avoided, and it doesn't need land conversion.
+Aquaponics does not need large areas of agricultural land, so the negative impacts on soil are avoided, and it doesn't need land conversion.
 Another thing is there is no pesticide and other chemicals used which would pollute the land and water ecosystems.

 4. Year-round Gardening

-5. Two Source of Income
+5. Two-Source of Income

 Aquaponics offers two streams of income, both fish and vegetables.

 Food security and food independence are increasingly becoming important.
 Aquaponics is another means of living a more self-sufficient lifestyle.